hyperknot/openfreemap/README.md

 - https://planet.openfreemap.com - full planet runs. index: [dirs](https://planet.openfreemap.com/dirs.txt), [files](https://planet.openfreemap.com/index.txt)
 - https://monaco.openfreemap.com - identical runs to the full planet, but only for Monaco area.
 Very tiny, ideal for development. index: [dirs](https://monaco.openfreemap.com/dirs.txt), [files](https://monaco.openfreemap.com/index.txt)

-### Domains and Cloudflare

-- `tiles.openfreemap.org` - Cloudflare proxied
-- `direct.openfreemap.org` - direct connection, Round-Robin DNS

-The project has been designed in such a way that we can migrate away from Cloudflare if needed.
-This is the reason why there are a .com and a .org domain: the .com will always stay on Cloudflare to host the R2 buckets, while the .org domain is independent.

 ### What about PMTiles?

 I would have loved to use PMTiles; they are a brilliant idea!